Douglas-Saylor-Killoughlaw/Powershell-CloudFlare-Access-Rule/README.md

 `Script_CloudFlare_API_Global_Access_Rule.ps1`
-it creates/delete rules for a given IP address accross all of your domains in CloudFlare (You need a Cloudflare Global API key)
+it creates/delete rules for a given IP address accross all of your domains in CloudFlare

+-You need a Cloudflare Global API key-

 `Script_CloudFlare_API_Zone_Access_Rule.ps1`
-it creates/delete rules for a given IP address only for the domain contoso.com (You need a Cloudflare a Zone ID of your domain and a Zone API key (Mininum Edit Permissions needed: Zone.Firewall Services))
+it creates/delete rules for a given IP address only for the domain contoso.com

+-You need a Cloudflare a Zone ID of your domain and a Zone API key (Mininum Edit Permissions needed: Zone.Firewall Services

 # Parameter to set inside
 Parameter to set inside both the script: